Skye Kennedy-Cullen, MSc Counsellor and Psychosexual therapist. MBACP and COSRT.

 Hello and thank you for visiting my page.

-My name is Skye, and I am an integrative counsellor, psychotherapist and psychosexual therapist.
-I have worked in clinical practice as a therapist for over six years and I am also a lecturer in counselling at a London university.
+My name is Skye, and I am an Accredited integrative counsellor, psychotherapist, psychosexual and relationship therapist.
+I have worked in clinical practice as a therapist for over eleven years.
+In addition to my client work, I am also a clinical supervisor for other therapists and a senior lecturer within the field.
+I currently work online, with individuals, couples and intimate partner relationships.

 Being 'integrative' means I am trained in a number of therapy approaches and that I tailor the way I work to meet your needs and identified goals for therapy.
 I offer a confidential, empathetic and professional space in which we would work together towards your counselling goal.
 I work in a relational way, which means my clients report feeling safe and comfortable to explore things they bring to therapy.